Creating Plot Twists

 • AI - Language model integration

-The Plot tool is the core interface for creating and managing activities and priorities.
+The Plot tool is the core interface for creating and managing threads, notes, and focuses.

-Activity represents something done or to be done (a task, event, or conversation), while Notes represent the updates and details on that activity.
+Thread represents a conversation or item (a task, event, or discussion), while Notes represent the updates and details on that thread.

-Think of an Activity as a thread on a messaging platform, and Notes as the messages in that thread.
-Always create activities with an initial note, and add notes to existing activities for updates rather than creating new activities.
+Think of a Thread as a thread on a messaging platform, and Notes as the messages in that thread.
+Always create threads with an initial note, and add notes to existing threads for updates rather than creating new threads.

 build(build: ToolBuilder) {